nasa/cumulus/docs/features/change_granule_collection.md

 ### dbMaxPool

-This configuration specifies how many database connections to allow the process to utilize as part of it's connection pool.
+This configuration specifies how many database.
+Defaults to 100.
+Connections to allow the process to utilize as part of it's connection pool.
 This value will constrain database connections, but too low a value can cause performance issues or database write failures (Knex timeout errors) if the connection pool is not high enough to support the set concurrency.
 Defaults 100, value should target at minimum the value set for `concurrency`.

 ### maxRequestGranules

 This configuration limits the size of requests sent to api endpoints during the runtime of this workflow.
-Defaults to 1000, minimize overhead from api calls by setting higher, but must be small enough that an api call (primarily the stringified set of granules) does not overrun the limit of 6 Mb that can be passed, and also wont time out the api lambda in attempting to run. how this should be set depends heavily on how many files there are per granule, and what the privateApiLambda timeout is set to
+Defaults to 1000, minimize overhead from api calls by setting higher, but must be small enough that an api call (primarily the stringified set of granules) does not overrun the limit of 6 Mb that can be passed, and also wont time out the api lambda in attempting to run.
+How this should be set depends heavily on how many files there are per granule, and what the privateApiLambda timeout is set to.

-the specific subroutines that run this maxRequestGranules are
+the specific subroutines that run this maxRequestGranules are.

 - `bulkPatch` granule api endpoint
 - `bulkPatchGranuleCollection` granule api endpoint

 ### invalidGranuleBehavior

 This configuration specifies how to handle granule records that are un-processable due to containing file records missing either bucket or key.
 Defaults to `error`, can be either `error` or `skip`.
-It is of course hoped that these don't exist, but if they do show up it is, by default, expected that this should be taken as a needed fix. if however you wish to process what can be processed and come back to the rest later, they can be skipped
+It is of course hoped that these don't exist, but if they do show up it is, by default, expected that this should be taken as a needed fix.
+If however you wish to process what can be processed and come back to the rest later, they can be skipped.

 ### cmrGranuleUrlType